 You should always keep your paperwork, along with your medical records, in a safe place where you and your family can have access to them.
 It is imperative to have it in a location where it cannot be destroyed or tampered with, which includes a safe.

-Your eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions.
-Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic and Atmospheric Administration.
+Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, or Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration, or the National Oceanic and Atmospheric Administration.

 Any Veteran discharged from the military under the conditions of “Dishonorable” due to bad conduct discharges issued by general courts-martial may bar VA benefits.
 Veterans in prison and parolees may be eligible for certain VA benefits.
 VA regional offices can clarify the eligibility of prisoners, parolees, and individuals with multiple discharges issued under differing conditions.

-*This information is accurate as of December 2019
+*This information is accurate as of October 2023